santhoshkammari/FRAUD-DETECTION-ON-BANK-PAYMENTS/README.md

 **INTRODUCTION:**
 Fraud detection in financial transactions has become an essential priority for banks.
-For this purpose, publications about existing approaches were analyzed to explore their utilization in instant payments.
+For this purpose,
-Two methods used are:
+Two rule methods:
-- analysis based on literature perspective
+1.deny transactions from known fraudsters
-- feasibility study of fraud detection.
+2.limiting transactions

 **OBJECTIVES:**
 - Higher accuracy of fraud detection.
 As opposed to rule-based solutions,